hamees-sayed/sayingsofthesalaf_api/README.md

-Scrape athars from the site https://www.sayingsofthesalaf.net/ and expose an api to fetch them.
+Scrape the narrations from the site https://www.sayingsofthesalaf.net/ and expose an api to fetch them.
 [WIP]